Project: Cogeneration Project

 The Bergen County Utilities Authority (“BCUA”) is a secondary biological wastewater treatment plant with a current process design capacity of 109 MGD located in Little Ferry, New Jersey.
 The facility has five (5) anaerobic digesters for the primary and secondary sludge.
 These digesters produce one (1) million scfd of biogas (digester gas).
 In addition to the digesters, there is a sludge storage tank, which produces approximately 127,000 scfd of additional biogas.

-Metro Energy completed the preliminary and conceptual design for the cogeneration plant, assisted the BCUA through a RFP process in selecting a contractor and oversaw the installation of the plant as the construction manager for the BCUA.
+The cogeneration plant will save approximately $26 million over the course of running the plant for 25 years.
 The plant was commissioned in June 2008 and is currently providing electric and thermal energy to the waste water treatment plant.